Team-Infrastructure-Class25/permissions/README.md

 # permissions
-#Write a shell script to accept a file name from user.
+#shell script to accept a file name from user.
 Check whether file has all the permissions if not assign the respective permissions to that file.
 #!/bin/bash
 # Shell script to find out whether file has read, write and execute
 # permission